Analyze CPU usage without debugging in the Performance Profiler (C#, Visual Basic, C++, F#)

 The CPU Usage call tree

 To view the call tree, select the parent node in the report.
-The CPU Usage page opens to the Caller/Callee view.
+By default, the CPU Usage page opens to the Caller/Callee view.
 In the Current View dropdown, select Call Tree.

 Call tree structure